arangodb/arangodb/Documentation/Books/Manual/Tutorials/Kubernetes/BareMetal.md

-# ArangoDB on bare metal Kubernetes
+# ArangoDB on bare-metal Kubernetes

-A not of warning for lack of a better word upfront: Kubernetes is awesome and powerful.
+A word of warning for lack of a better word upfront: Kubernetes (k8s) is awesome and powerful.
 As with awesome and powerful things, there is infinite ways of setting up a k8s cluster.
 With great flexibility comes great complexity.
-There are inifinite ways of hitting barriers.
+There are infinite ways of hitting barriers.

-This guide is a walk through for, again in lack of a better word, a reasonable and flexible setup to get to an ArangoDB cluster setup on a baremetal kubernetes setup.
+This guide is a walk through for, again in lack of a better word, a reasonable and flexible setup to get to an ArangoDB cluster setup on a bare-metal Kubernetes setup.

-## BEWARE: Do not use this setup for production!

 This guide does not involve setting up dedicated master nodes or high availability for Kubernetes, but uses for sake of simplicity a single untainted master.
 This is the very definition of a test environment.

+{% hint 'danger' %}
+Do not use this setup in production, but testing only!
+{% endhint %}

 If you are interested in running a high available Kubernetes setup, please refer
 to: